November 16 in History

 1907 – Oklahoma became the United States’ 46th state.

-1914 – The Federal Reserve Bank of the United States officially opened.
+1914 – The Federal Reserve Bank of the United States (made up of 12 Federal Reserve Districts) officially opened for business.

 1938 – LSD (lysergic acid diethylamide) was first synthesized by Swiss chemist Dr. Albert Hofmann at the Sandoz Laboratories in Basel, Switzerland.